SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 Building documentation
 ----------------------

-For building the documentation you will need Sphinx.
-It will extract docstrings from the crocodile source code, evaluate all notebooks and compose the result to form the documentation package.
+For building the documentation you will need Sphinx as well as Pandoc.
+This will extract docstrings from the crocodile source code, evaluate all notebooks and compose the result to form the documentation package.

 You can build it as follows: